A Survey of UAV Communication Networks: Roles, Power Sources, and Security: Evolution of standards for UAV communications

-The IEEE like 3GPP and ETSI have developed multiple standards that support evolution of UAVs ecosystems, addressing networking, communication, payload integration, traffic management, and power interfaces. \begin{enumerate} \item IEEE Std 1930.1-2022 presents a software-defined networking (SDN) framework specifically designed for aerial networks, promoting centralized control and programmability that are critical for managing the complexity of UAV operations. \item IEEE Std P1920.1 provides guidelines for aerial communications, detailing interface definitions and network functionalities that may facilitate coordinated multi-UAV operations in mission-critical scenarios. \item IEEE 2874-2025 defined Hyperspace Modeling Language (HSML), a Data language that lets machines like UAVs describe things clearly to operators and other machines like UAVs with Hyperspace Transaction Protocol (HSTP).
-HSTP protocol enables the machines like UAVs to exchange and act on the information based on HSML \cite{ref21,ref22,ref23}. \item IEEE 1937.1-2020 defines standards for UAV payloads and specifies requirements for their environmental robustness and minimal functionality that includes tolerance to temperature extremes, moisture, resistance to corrosion \cite{ieee1}. \item IEEE P1936.1-2021 describes standards focusing on UAV application scenarios and parameters that are required for execution of operations (platform characteristics, safety requirements and operational limit parameters for a light weight UAV) \cite{ieee2}. \item IEEE P1939.1-2021 standardizes supervision for low- level UAV traffic by defining routing, sensing and UAV Traffic Management (UTM) communication protocols \cite{ieee3}. \item IEEE P1920.1-2022 illustrates processes for self organizing A2A adhoc networks supporting wireless technologies by defining data formats, service architectures and privacy frame works \cite{ieee4}. \item IEEE P1954 defines architecture that allows UAVs to switch in between frequencies based on availability and crowding \cite{ieee5,ieee6}. \item IEEE P1937.9 defines standards related to wired/ non wired power source interface to the UAV platforms \cite{ieee7}. \item IEEE 1937.8-2024 states standards related to interfaces, functionality, reliability, and safety requirements for cellular communication terminals mounted on UAVs \cite{ieee7, ieee8}. \end{enumerate}
+The IEEE like 3GPP and ETSI have developed multiple standards that support evolution of UAVs ecosystems, addressing networking, communication, payload integration, traffic management, and power interfaces. \begin{enumerate} \item IEEE Std 1930.1-2022 presents a software-defined networking (SDN) framework specifically designed for aerial networks, promoting centralized control and programmability that are critical for managing the complexity of UAV operations. \item IEEE Std P1920.1 provides guidelines for aerial communications, detailing interface definitions and network functionalities that may facilitate coordinated multi-UAV operations in mission-critical scenarios. \item IEEE 2874-2025 defined Hyperspace Modeling Language (HSML), a data language that lets machines like UAVs describe things clearly to operators and other machines like UAVs with Hyperspace Transaction Protocol (HSTP).
+The HSTP protocol enables machines like UAVs to exchange and act on the information based on HSML \cite{ref21,ref22,ref23}. \item IEEE 1937.1-2020 defines standards for UAV payloads and specifies requirements for their environmental robustness and minimal functionality that includes tolerance to temperature extremes, moisture, and resistance to corrosion \cite{ieee1}. \item IEEE P1936.1-2021 describes standards focusing on UAV application scenarios and parameters that are required for execution of operations (platform characteristics, safety requirements and operational limit parameters for a lightweight UAV) \cite{ieee2}. \item IEEE P1939.1-2021 standardizes supervision for low- level UAV traffic by defining routing, sensing and UAV Traffic Management (UTM) communication protocols \cite{ieee3}. \item IEEE P1920.1-2022 illustrates processes for self organizing A2A ad hoc networks supporting wireless technologies by defining data formats, service architectures, and privacy frameworks \cite{ieee4}. \item IEEE P1954 defines an architecture that allows UAVs to switch in between frequencies based on availability and crowding \cite{ieee5,ieee6}. \item IEEE P1937.9 defines standards related to wired/ non-wired power source interfaces to UAV platforms \cite{ieee7}. \item IEEE 1937.8-2024 specifies standards related to interfaces, functionality, reliability, and safety requirements for cellular communication terminals mounted on UAVs \cite{ieee7, ieee8}. \end{enumerate}

 Further elaborative summaries on standards for UAVs are indicated in Table \ref{tab:3} and the evolution of the standards for UAVs is illustrated in Figure \ref{fig:3}.